-weea Management (continuea) Weed/Timing Material Amount of Formulation per Acre Crop Age Restrictions REI (hrs) Comments PREEMERGENCE dichlobenil Por 12020 Plantings 12 Apply in January or February for best results.
-Warm temperatures Annual weeds and (Casoron 4G) 100 lb established at 12 increase volatilization therefore overhead irrigation may be use for some perennial weeds (Casoron 40) 10010 least one year. activation when applied in early spring.
-The liquid formulation can be some peremnar weeds (Casoron CS) 1.4 to 2.8 gal reast one year. applied when high temperatures are 70 °F or less.
-Best results are (Cusoron Cs) 11.1 to 2.0 gui achieved when applied to moist soil followed by overhead irrigation.
+weea Management (continuea) Weed/Timing Material Amount of Formulation per Acre Crop Age Restrictions REI (hrs) Comments PREEMERGENCE dichlobenil per nere Plantings 12 Apply in January or February for best results.
+Warm temperatures Annual weeds and (Casoron 4G) 100 lb established at 12 increase volatilization therefore overhead irrigation may be use for some perennial weeds (Casoron 40) 100 10 least one year. activation when applied in early spring.
+The liquid formulation can be some perenmar weeds (Casoron CS) 1.4 to 2.8 gal least one year. applied when high temperatures are 70 °F or less.
+Best results are (Casoron Cs) 1.4 to 2.0 gai achieved when applied to moist soil followed by overhead irrigation.
 DO NOT apply when shoot emergence is occurring.
 Liquid formulation may be tank mixed with other registered herbicides.
 MOA 20. indaziflam 3.5 to 5 fl oz Plantings 12 Apply ONLY as a dormant application between late fall and early spring (Alion 1.67 SC) established at prior to bud swell.
 Two applications may be applied so long as there are least one year at least 90 days between applications.
 DO NOT use on caneberries or longer grown in sand or soils having a gravel content more than 20%.
-Total use rate cannot exceed more than 7 fl oz/A in soils having < 1% OM or 10 fl oz/A in soils having $\geq 1\%$ OM.
+Total use rate cannot exceed more than 7 fl oz/A in soils having < 1% OM or 10 fl oz/A in soils having \geq 1% OM.
 DO NOT allow spray to contact green stems, flowers, fruit, or foliage or unacceptable injury may occur.
 Tank mix with paraquat for non-selective POST weed control.
 MOA 29.
 PREEMERGENCE simazine Newly planted 12 Tank mix with paraquat for postemergence weed control.
-The addition of Broadleaf weeds and (Princep 4 L) 2 to 4 qt (use half rate oryzalin (Surflan) or norflurazon (Solicam) with simazine will extend some annual grasses and apply residual grass control several weeks.
+The addition of Broadleaf weeds and (Princep 4 L) 2 to 4 qt (use half rate oryzalin (Surflan) or norflurazon (Solicam) with simazine will extend some annual grasses (D) and apply residual grass control several weeks.
 Rate is soil texture dependent.
 DO (Princep Cal 90) 2.2 to 4.4 lb after NOT apply after fruit set.
-MOA 5. or various transplanting generic once soil has formulations settled) and established plantings. terbacil 1 to 2 lb Plantings 12 Apply as directed spray in early fall or spring before fruit set.
-Do not (Sinbar 80 WDG) established 1 contact foliage.
+MOA 5. or various transplanting generic once soil has formulations settled) and established terbacil 1 to 2 lb plantings.
+Plantings 12 Apply as directed spray in early fall or spring before fruit set.
+Do not (Sinbar 80 WDG) 1 10 2 10 established 1 12 contact foliage.
 Do not apply within 70 days of harvest.
-Do not use year or more. loamy sand or sandy soils.
-Do not use on soils having less than 1 % organic matter.
-When tank mixed with paraquat, Sinbar will provide (I) D 1 1 4.5 postemergence control of 1 to 2 inch tall horseweed.
+Do not use (Silloal 60 WDG) year or more. loamy sand or sandy soils.
+Do not use on soils having less than 1 % jear of more. organic matter.
+When tank mixed with paraquat, Sinbar will provide postemergence control of 1 to 2 inch tall horseweed.
 MOA 5.
 PREEMERGENCE flumioxazin, 6 oz Plantings 12 Apply as a directed to spray.
 Use ONLY a single application per year.
 AND (Chateau 51 SW) established 1 Chateau has a 7 day PHI for caneberries.
 Tank mix with paraquat for POSTEMERGENCE year or longer non-selective POST weed control.
 DO NOT tank mix with Zeus Prime.
 MOA 14.